 20. Stay positive and faithful to yourself and your goals!

-RELATED POST: 8 simple ways to scale back in 2013 to save thousands!
+RELATED POST: 8 simple ways to scale back to save thousands!

 Suppose you chose just 10 of these tips and saved $5.00 with each one.
 That is $50.00!
 Do that each year, and you have saved $600.00!
 See how quickly the savings can add up?
 It is important to keep a positive mind set and not look at these tasks as troublesome or difficult, but an adventure that will take you to the pot of gold waiting for you at the end.